Machine Learning Potentials¶

 OpenMM-ML supports lots of other MLIPs.
 That includes pretrained foundation models, as well as models you train yourself with popular frameworks such as MACE and NequIP.

 Particular models may have additional options you can specify to control their behavior.
-For example, AIMNet2 lets you specify the charge and spin multiplicity of the system to simulate.
+For example, both AceFF and Orb let you specify the charge of the system to simulate.
 This allows you to use it for simulating charged molecules:

 system = potential.createSystem(pdb.topology, charge=1)